adharafardhin/LIFE4137/README.md

 - Transcript and Gene Structure Preservation: Liftoff preserves the structure of transcripts and genes during the mapping process, ensuring that exons are aligned in a way that maximizes sequence identity.
 - Handling of Multiple Gene Copies: The tool can identify additional gene copies present in the target genome that are not annotated in the reference genome, enhancing the completeness of gene annotations.
 - Polishing Annotations: Liftoff includes an option to polish exon and CDS annotations, improving the accuracy of coding sequence preservation, particularly in cases where the initial lift-over may introduce errors such as frame shifts or missing start/stop codons.

+## MCScanX: Multiple Collinearity Scan Toolkit
+MCScanX is a powerful bioinformatics tool designed for synteny analysis, which identifies and visualizes collinear blocks of genes across multiple genomes.
+It builds upon the original MCScan algorithm, offering enhanced functionality and a suite of downstream analysis tools.
+MCScanX is widely used in comparative genomics studies to understand genome evolution, gene duplication, and structural variations between species.

+#### Key Features:
+Synteny Detection: MCScanX detects syntenic blocks and progressively aligns them against reference genomes.
+This process reveals conserved gene orders across different genomes or within a single genome.
+Gene Duplication Classification: The tool classifies duplicated genes into categories such as whole-genome duplications, tandem duplications, and segmental duplications.
+Visualization Tools: MCScanX includes various visualization tools like dot plots, dual synteny plots, circular plots, and bar plots, helping researchers to graphically represent syntenic relationships and chromosomal rearrangements.
+Downstream Analyses: The toolset includes multiple downstream analysis programs for advanced studies, such as detecting syntenic tandem arrays, analyzing multiple alignments, and calculating Ka/Ks values for evolutionary studies.